 - a.
 Goal and Objective(s).
 Describe in the narrative the specific project goals and objectives to be achieved.
 Goals and objectives should be specific for each year of the work plan presented.
 Recipients will be required to submit semi-annual progress reports in which progress against these goals and objectives will be reported. - b.
 Background.
 Provide sufficient background information for NOAA and non-NOAA reviewers to independently assess the significance of the proposed project.
 Summarize the problem, gap or need, and network to be addressed and the status of ongoing efforts and coordination to address the identified needs or gaps.
 Summarize the relationship of the proposed work to other regional efforts. - c.
 Public engagement and outcomes.
 Identify and describe the activities and outcomes for the community and public.
-Identify any current gaps that currently exist in the communities understanding, managing, and adapting to coastal risks, and how the project outcome(s) will address these gaps. - d.
-Partnerships and networks.
-Identify and describe the professional or technical network that will be leveraged or created.
-Describe how the partners and network users will interact with the project, the communication mechanism utilized to engage the network, and describe how they will use the outcome or results of the project.
+Identify any gaps that currently exist in the community's understanding, managing, and adapting to coastal risks, and how the project outcome(s) will address these gaps. - d.
+Partnerships.
+Describe partners and leveraged projects that will work for, support, and participate in the project.
 Describe what existing federal, state, and local organizations or programs will be connected, integrated, and leveraged.
 Describe the roles of partners and indicate any efforts or resources that will be leveraged in the project.
-Letters of collaboration from partners should be included in the appendices as appropriate.

-- e.
+Letters of collaboration from partners should be included in the appendices as appropriate. - e.
+Networks.
+Identify and describe the professional or technical network that will be leveraged or created.
+Describe how the partners and network users will interact with the project, the communication mechanism utilized to engage the network, and how partners and network users will use the outcome or results of the project.
+Describe how the network will continue, expand, or change after the life of this initial project. - e.
 Approach.
-Provide a work plan that: identifies specific tasks to be accomplished; explains the technical approach (including quality assurance) needed to accomplish the tasks; identifies the roles of partners and cooperators; and identifies potential obstacles to successful completion of the goals and objectives.
+Provide a work plan that describes the following details: identifies specific tasks to be accomplished; explains the technical approach (including quality assurance) needed to accomplish the tasks; identifies the roles of partners and cooperators; and identifies potential obstacles to successful completion of the goals and objectives.
 Describe how the technical or professional network is involved in the planning and design process.
-The work plan must clearly address data management requirements, and the steps to be taken to achieve efficient and effective data access and archive that is compliant with federal regulations.
-If the project includes federal partners, the roles and responsibilities of the federal partners must be clearly identified. - f.
+The work plan must clearly address data management requirements, and the steps to be taken to achieve efficient and effective data access and archives that are compliant with federal regulations.
+If the project includes federal partners, the roles and responsibilities of the federal partners must be clearly identified.

+- f.
 Milestone Schedule.
-Display time lines for major tasks, target milestones for important intermediate and final products, and key project outcomes. - g.
+Display timelines for major tasks, target milestones for important intermediate and final products, and key project outcomes. - g.
 Project Budget.
 Provide a budget description that follows the categories and formats in the NOAA grants package (Standard Form 424-A) and a brief narrative justification of the budget.
+If requesting indirect costs, please make sure to include a copy of the current approved negotiated indirect cost rate agreement from the approving cognizant agency.
+Outside funds that support the project, either as in-kind or cash funds, should be included in the budget narrative and forms as a matching contribution.
+This can include leveraged staff time or projects and services from partners or other collaborative efforts.

-Detailed budget information, such as a repeat of the information in form SF-424A along with more details should be included in an appendix.
+Detailed budget information, such as a repeat of the information in form SF-424A along with more details, should be included in an appendix.
 In this appendix, the budget narrative also shall clearly identify the cost of separable elements of the proposed work and shall identify the elements of the project that the cooperator would recommend for revision or elimination if sufficient funding is not available for all proposed activities.